Nanna (TV series)

-Nanna or Nana was a popular Telugu television show.
-The show aired on Gemini TV from 5 April 2004 as a bi-weekly serial on Monday and Tuesday at 9pm and later shifting to Saturday and Sunday 7pm, ending on 23 January 2005 with 86 episodes.
+Nanna or Nana was a Telugu television show.
+The show aired on Gemini TV from 19 April 2004 as a bi-weekly serial, ending on 25 September 2005 with 86 episodes.
 The serial was based on a novel by Malladi Venkata Krishna Murthy which was earlier made into a feature film.
 The serial won the Best T.V.
-Serial - 2004 Nandi Award.
+Serial – 2004 Nandi Award.

 Production

 The show was produced by Venkat Dega and Ganga Raju Gunnam, with the company Just Yellow Media, and directed by Muralikrishna Mudidhani.
 The script was written by Aasam Srinivas, based on a novel by Malladi Venkata Krishna Murthy.
 The show's music was composed by Kalyani Mallik.
-This show again replay in Maa tv at 11:30 A.M.